 Q: What is the Paternity Index (PI) and how is it determined?

 A: A Paternity Index or PI gives the probability or odds that the alleged father (with a matching DNA segment) is the biological father of the tested child.
 The occurrence of each DNA segment (a segment is called an “allele”) in the wider population is variable.
 It depends on how large the allele is, and the race of the person tested as father.
 The presence and frequency of alleles of different sizes is dependent on what race you are.
-It follows knowing the race of the person tested as father, is an important factor in the analysis.
-There are databases are available for Caucasian, Black, Hispanic, and Asian races.
+It follows that knowing the race of the person tested as father is an important factor in the analysis.
+There are databases available for Caucasian, Black, Hispanic, and Asian races.
 If people are not sure about their racial heritage, our analysts will use the lowest PI of all available races.
 It is a prudent and conservative approach to calculating the probability of paternity (POP).
 The frequency of an allele is pre-determined by how many individuals in that database have an allele of any given size, divided by the total number of people in the database.
 The resulting frequency is used to calculate the PI.

 Q: Does being of mixed race affect the DNA testing?